Role Based Access Control

 •Permissions are granular: Multiple permissions can be set on entries at once.

-While the role based security system is a great feature to secure access to entries, many other features can be used to add more security layers.
+While the role based access control is a great feature to secure access to entries, many other features can be used to add more security layers.
 For more information, please consult the following topics:

 Because of the great flexibility of our system, it becomes difficult to describe how to achieve the exact security system that matches your needs.
 For this reason, we have elected to describe the most popular systems that we have seen in use in our current community of users.
 We hope that one of them will closely match your needs.
 You can obviously mix and match the various strategies used in our scenarios to achieve your requirements.